mobikylym/Allure-Test-Controller/README-en.md

 - **Container**: Switches the controller to container mode to specify preconditions and/or postconditions for an entire scenario or group of tests.
 [More details](#container-mode)

 - **Debug mode**: If set, nothing will change in the report, but the .json file with test results will acquire a readable look.
 The function is needed only for manual checking of results.

-- **Test name + Description**: The name of the test case and its description.
-If the "Single step tests" checkbox is set, these fields become unavailable for filling, because then each sampler inside the controller will have its name and description.
-ATTENTION!
-The "Test name" field can also contain, if necessary, the id of the associated case when using Allure TMS.
-To indicate the connection, it is necessary to specify the case id from TMS in square brackets before the name of the test, followed by the name of the case (for example, “\[1425\] Authorization with a personal account”).
-This functionality also works when using the “Single step tests” checkbox.

 - **Severity**: Indicates the severity of the test case.
 By default in Allure, the options are: "trivial", "minor", "normal", "critical" and "blocker".
 Free input is available.
 If you leave the field empty, "normal" will be indicated.